-Disarm the launch panel-REMOVE SAFETY KEY!
+T-9 Disarm the launch panel-REMOVE SAFETY KEY!

-Slide the launch rod through the rocket launch lug.
+Slide the launch rod through rocket launch lug.
 Make sure the rocket slides freely on the launch rod.
 The rocket must be supported by a "stand-off" to keep the igniter wires from touching the metal blast deflector.
 If your launch system does not have a stand-off, wrap a piece of masking around the launch rod to support the rocket.
 Clean the micro-clips and attach them to the igniter wires.
-Attach the clips as close to the engine as possible.
-Arrange the clips so they do not touch each other or the blast deflector.
+Arrange the clips so they do not touch each other or the metal blast deflector.

-Clear the launch area.
+T-7 Clear the launch area.
 Alert recovery crew and trackers.
 Check for low flying aircraft and unauthorized persons in the recovery area.